 - You may use our electronic letter of recommendation service.

 Personal Statement/Essay: Personal Essay of approximately 500-750 words describing your relevant professional and life experiences, outlining your career goals, and explaining your motivation for pursuing a career in health care management and obtaining a Master of Health Administration degree.

 International Students: Requirements can be found here

-Tuition and Fee Rates: Please visit the Tuition and Fee Rates page on Drexel Central
+Tuition and Fee Rates: Please visit the Drexel Online MS of Health Administration tuition page.

 Career Opportunities The Bureau of Labor Statistics most recently predicted a 23% growth rate for health service managers and administrators through the year2022 (BLS.gov 2014).